As More Walmarts Stop Allowing Overnight Camping, Try These Alternatives

-Overnight RV Camping at Travel Centers/Truck Stops
+Travel Centers/Truck Stops

 This one is controversial.
 While some travel centers and truck stops have specific spaces for RVs, the long parking spaces in the back are full of truckers for a reason.
 Those spaces were really placed there for them.
 RVs are allowed to park in those spaces too, but it takes up a potential trucker’s space.
 This is a moral sticking point for most RVers because truckers are required to stop after so many hours, while RVers aren’t.
 This is why many RVers will only take a truck parking spot as an absolute last resort out of respect for the drivers that keep the nation’s supply chain functioning.

 Fitness centers such as Anytime Fitness, Planet Fitness, and 24-Hour Fitness do not have an official policy on overnight parking.
 However, these places have been used successfully for overnight parking by mostly small motorhomes (class Bs) and camper vans.

 Most states allow some sort of overnight stay in rest areas.
 Those that don’t prevent overnight stays by a drastically small time limit.
 For example, Florida has a 3-hour stay limit, and their rest areas clearly state overnight parking isn’t allowed.